RitviTiwari/Customer-Segmentation-using-K-Means-Clustering/README.md

 2.Open the notebook in Google Colab or Jupyter Notebook.
 ## usage
 ## To run the project:
-1.Download the dataset and place it in the appropriate directory.\n
+1.Download the dataset and place it in the appropriate directory.

 2.Open the .ipynb file (in Google Colab or Jupyter).